Filming Your Playing

 - If you shot slow-mo video, please include both the normal speed and slow versions in the video you post.
 You can duplicate the clip in your editing software before exporting, so you have one video with regular + slow back to back, or you can just export regular and slow speeds separately.

-- If your phone allows you to set the speed range for video playback (e.g. iPhone), you can play your example twice, and set the slow-mo in and out points just for the second repetition.
-Then export directly to YouTube, making sure the final video has the slow-mo part correctly “baked in”.
+- If your phone allows you to set the speed range for video playback (e.g. iPhone), you can play your example twice, and edit the video to set the slow-mo in and out points just for the second repetition.
+Then open the YouTube app, upload the video from there, and the final video should have the slow-mo part correctly “baked in”.
 This is probably the simplest method if you don’t have desktop video editing software.

 - It’s not possible to upload video files to the forum directly.
 The best way to share video of your playing is to upload to YouTube, then paste the link right in the forum post.
 Make sure it’s on its own line, with an empty line before / after, and it will display nicely embedded here automatically.